 Coconut oil is a wonderful moisturizer for dry skin, but it can be a bit tricky to use.
 Coconut oil returns to a solid form when it is stored below 76 degrees, and it can get tricky to scoop out a bit of product when it is in its hardened state.
 Plus, what if you don’t like the smell of coconut?
-This quick tutorial will show you how to add your choice of fragrance and a light, fluffy texture to the coconut oil making it easier and more enjoyable to use.
+This quick tutorial will show you how to add your choice of fragrance and a light, fluffy texture to the whipped coconut body oil making it easier and more enjoyable to use.

 This week three other creative bloggers and I are sharing daily mason jar gift tutorials with you.
 Be sure to check back the rest of this week for more fun ideas.